mathjax/MathJax-docs/input/tex/extensions/unicode.rst

 unicode Commands
 ----------------

-The `unicode` extension implementes the following macros:
+The `unicode` extension implements the following macros:
 ``\unicode``